akiraroyal/CTD_preWork/README.md

 I used TheDogAPI

-#Hoe to run the app
+#How to run the app
 1. Download or clone the repo
 2. Open `index.html` in your browser